 When completed, the Ventura Botanical Gardens will include gardens representing the earth’s five Mediterranean climate zones with public gathering areas and facilities for educational programs, botanic laboratories and collection spaces, and a range of amenities including dining facilities, and event center.
 The Gardens will also offer a natural canvas to showcase regional and international environmental sculpture, stonework, and other visual arts.

-We have over 2,000 members and our Perennial Society, those who have committed to five years or more of support, has exceeded the 200 mark.
+We have nearly 2,100 members and our Perennial Society, those who have committed to five years or more of ongoing port, has exceeded the 300 mark.
 We are also funded through private donations and bequests, corporate sponsorships, grants, admissions and proceeds from events.
 Our roster of members include Master Gardeners, landscape architects, botanists, wildlife biologists, horticulturists, business and community leaders and neighbors from all walks of life.
 We hope that you’ll join us.
 View our membership opportunities here.
 If you would like to make a donation and be a part of Ventura’s history, you will also be leaving a lasting legacy.
 View our ways to give opportunities here.

 In addition to the walkway entrance behind City Hall, other unmarked entrances include Summit Drive, Ferro Drive and Brakey Road (map).

 Please join us by making a contribution or volunteering your time to work on special projects.
 We welcome your talent, your enthusiasm and your support.